 Lilies and Daffodils

-Don't forget about the Christmas tree.
-Christmas trees are considered to be mildly toxic.
+Evergreen Christmas trees are considered to be mildly toxic.
 The fir tree oils can irritate the mouth and stomach, causing excessive drooling or vomiting.
-The tree needles are not easily digested either; possibly causing GI irritation, vomiting, gastrointestinal obstruction or puncture.
+The tree needles are not easily digested, either, and can cause GI irritation, vomiting, gastrointestinal obstruction, or puncture.
 As noted earlier, the amount of trouble depends on how much is consumed.
 Many times, pets don't consume mass quantities of tree material, but it is still good to be aware of the risk.

-Common Clinical Signs Seen
+Common Clinical Signs

-Stay Safe - Watch Your Plants and Your Pets
+Stay Safe: Watch Your Plants and Your Pets

-Please note: this article has been provided for informational purposes only.
+This article has been provided for informational purposes only.
 If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.